Teh-Lemon/Blog-Content/blog/2018/2018-11-05-LL-Rin-Alter.md

 Such as this case where I'm shooting on a tripod.
 Manual mode lets me freely set the aperture (depth of field) to what I need and the ISO to minimum to reduce noise.
 Then I adjust the shutter speed until the image is sufficiently lit since motion blur isn't as issue.

-Oh, and I use the timer so I don't shake the camera pressing the button.
+I use the timer so I don't shake the camera pressing the button.
+Not making that mistake again.

 {{< img-tl "Figures/LL-Rin-Alter-2018/DSC01504.jpg" >}}
-Rin actually looks pretty good displayed on a shelf.
+Rin would actually look pretty good displayed on a shelf.
 Shame about the Sun damage.

-Since I'm not going the HDR route this time I needed to find a way to suppress the dynamic range.
+Since I'm not going the HDR route this time I needed another way to suppress the dynamic range.
 To bring down the brightness of the outdoors without making the figure too dark as well.

-I came across this article on the [exposure fusion](https://www.darktable.org/2016/08/compressing-dynamic-range-with-exposure-fusion/) feature from the Darktable blog.
+Then I came across this article on the [exposure fusion](https://www.darktable.org/2016/08/compressing-dynamic-range-with-exposure-fusion/) feature from the Darktable blog.
 Basically, it's like a pseudo HDR but it merges the same photo with itself instead of using separate photos like real HDR.
 The technique is mainly effective at bringing up the shadows but it also did a decent job at equalizing the bright window with the figure regardless.

-There's one last thing about the editing process that I want to point out.
+There's one last thing about the editing process I want to point out.

 You might have already noticed from the photos that they all seem like they were taken at different times of the day.
 That's how fast the Sun sets here during Winter.
 That means the colour of the light is constantly changing which also changes the tone of each photo.
 To combat this I employed a very simple colour grading tip that I got from this [tutorial](https://www.photoshopessentials.com/photo-editing/how-to-unify-colors-in-an-image-with-photoshop/).